Canva Review: Is It The Best Design Tool for Non-Designers?

 Canva also gives you plenty of “undos” and “redos,” which are made through keyboard shortcuts Command-Z (ctrl-Z on PC) or Command-Shift-Z (ctrl-Z on PC) respectively.
 There's also an arrow you can click at the top to undo, if you're old-school that way.

 As soon as you create an image, the projet is automatically saved to your account.
 The free version of your Canva account comes with 1 GB of storage space, but this gets bumped up to “unlimited” space with a pro account.
-You’re also able to create up to two folders to organize your designs with a free Canva account, which gets bumped up to “unlimited” with Canva Pro.
+You're also able to create up to two folders to organize your designs with a free version of Canva, which gets bumped up to “unlimited” with Canva Pro.